micmejia/bible-dump/NKJV/Job/Job 27.md

 If his children are multiplied, _it is_ for the sword; And his offspring shall not be satisfied with bread.

 ###### 15
-Those who survive him shall be buried in death, And their[^c] widows shall not weep,
+Those who survive him shall be buried in death, And their widows shall not weep,

 ###### 16
 Though he heaps up silver like dust, And piles up clothing like clay--